Jeffrey Epstein And Ghislaine Maxwell Were Allegedly ‘Assets’ For Foreign Governments

 Epstein has many alleged connections to the rich and powerful.
 As The Inquisitr previously reported, former U.S. President Bill Clinton and his wife, Hillary Clinton, were reportedly regulars at Epstein’s 10,000-acre New Mexico ranch.
 According to security expert Jared Kellogg, he was hired by Epstein’s long-standing estate manager, Brice Gordon, who reportedly bragged about the Clinton family’s regular visits to the Westworld-style ranch.

-Kellog also revealed that the site was tightly controlled and noted certain “boarded up” facilities that he was not allowed to access.
+Kellogg also revealed that the site was tightly controlled and noted certain “boarded up” facilities that he was not allowed to access.